Prester John: Ethiopia

 Prester John had been considered the ruler of India since the legend's beginnings, but "India" was a vague concept to the medieval Europeans.
 Writers often spoke of the "Three Indias", and lacking any real knowledge of the Indian Ocean they sometimes considered Ethiopia one of the three.
 Westerners knew that Ethiopia was a powerful Christian nation, but contact had been sporadic since the rise of Islam.
-No Prester John was to be found in Asia, so Europeans began to suggest that the legend was a reference to the Christian kingdom of Ethiopia.
+No Prester John was to be found in Asia, so Europeans began to suggest that the narrative was a reference to the Christian kingdom of Ethiopia.
 Evidence has suggested that locating Prester John's kingdom in Ethiopia entered the collective consciousness around 1250.

 Marco Polo had discussed Ethiopia as a magnificent Christian land and Orthodox Christians had a legend that the nation would one day rise up and invade Arabia, but they did not place Prester John there.
 In 1306, 30 Ethiopian ambassadors from Emperor Wedem Arad came to Europe, and Prester John was mentioned as the patriarch of their church in a record of their visit.
 Another description of an African Prester John is in the Mirabilia Descripta of Dominican missionary Jordanus, around 1329.
 In discussing the "Third India", Jordanus records a number of fanciful stories about the land and its king, whom he says Europeans call Prester John.